ProjectPathWave/product_market_analysis_airepure/README.md

-# product_market_analysis_airepure
+# product_market_analysis_airpure

-Generated product market analysis reports for a Air Purifier Company to help them figure out if there is market for their air purifier product before they do their further R&amp;D process and launch their product in the market.
+Performed a Product Market Analysis for an Air Purifier Company to help them figure out if there is market for their air purifier product before they do their further R&amp;D process and launch their product in the market.

 <img width="503" height="277" alt="a1" src="https://github.com/user-attachments/assets/67887004-45fb-423d-ab4c-f2513bdbc4bb" />